fileformat/bitrise-step-appcenter-app-release/README.md

 This is a "step" for the [Bitrise](https://www.bitrise.io/) CI/CD service that publishes ("releases") an application to [Microsoft AppCenter](https://appcenter.ms/).

+## Required variables

+* appcenter_api_token - token for the AppCenter API.
+This is a secret and should not be embedded in bitrise.yml!
+* appcenter_name - name of the app on AppCenter
+* appcenter_org - AppCenter organization that owns the app
+* artifact_path - the full path of the `.ipa` or `.apk` file

 ## Troubleshooting

-AppCenter has thorough Swagger/OpenAPI [documentation](https://openapi.appcenter.ms/) that includes all the possible HTTP error status codes (which are printed as the script runs).
+AppCenter has thorough Swagger/OpenAPI [documentation](https://openapi.appcenter.ms/) that includes the possible HTTP error status codes (which are printed as the script runs).

 ## How to use this Step